ibm-cloud-docs/hs-crypto/initialize-hsm-management-utilities.md

 ### Step 2: Select the crypto units where the master key is to be loaded
 {: #step2-select-crypto-units-management-utilities}

 Select the **Crypto units** tab.
-A list of [crypto units](#x9860404){: term} that are assigned to your user account is displayed.
+A list of [crypto units](#x9860404){: term} in the target resource group under the current user account is displayed.
 The SELECTED column shows what crypto units you're going to work with in later commands.

 For information on how to retrieve your service instance ID, see [Retrieving your instance ID](/docs/hs-crypto?topic=hs-crypto-retrieve-instance-ID).
 {: tip}